pine3ree/pine3ree-pdo/README.md

 *A lazy-loading PDO drop-in replacement!*

-p3-PDO extends PHP ext-PDO in order to provide on demand connection and query logging/profiling.
+p3-PDO extends PHP ext-PDO in order to provide on demand connection, connection expiration with auto-reconnect and query logging/profiling.

 ## Installation